mcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli.md

 ## Objectives

-Learn how to quickly install and run your Discovery and Traceability agents with basic configuration using AMPLIFY Central CLI.
+Learn how to quickly install and run your Discovery and Traceability agents with basic configuration using amplify Central CLI.

-## AMPLIFY Central CLI pre-requisites
+## amplify Central CLI pre-requisites

 * Node.js 8 LTS or later
-* Access to npm package (for installing AMPLIFY cli)
+* Access to npm package (for installing amplify cli)
 * Access to login.axway.com on port 443
-* Minimum AMPLIFY Central CLI version: 0.1.15 (check version using `amplify central --version`)
+* Minimum amplify Central CLI version: 0.1.15 (check version using `amplify central --version`)

-More information is available at [Install AMPLIFY Central CLI](/docs/central/cli_central/cli_install/).
+More information is available at [Install amplify Central CLI](/docs/central/cli_central/cli_install/).

 ## Install the agents

 ### Step 1: Folder preparation

-Create an empty directory where AMPLIFY CLI will generate files.
-Run all AMPLIFY Central CLI from this directory.
+Create an empty directory where amplify CLI will generate files.
+Run all amplify Central CLI from this directory.

-### Step 2: Identify yourself to AMPLIFY Platform with AMPLIFY CLI
+### Step 2: Identify yourself to amplify Platform with amplify CLI

-To use Central CLI to log in with your AMPLIFY Platform credentials, run the following command:
+To use Central CLI to log in with your amplify Platform credentials, run the following command:

 ```shell
 amplify auth login
 ```

 A browser will automatically open.
 Enter your valid credentials (email address and password).
-Once the “Authorization Successful” message is displayed, go back to AMPLIFY CLI.
+Once the “Authorization Successful” message is displayed, go back to amplify CLI.

-If you are a member of multiple AMPLIFY organizations, you may have to choose an organization.
+If you are a member of multiple amplify organizations, you may have to choose an organization.

 {{< alert title="Note" color="primary" >}}If you do not have a graphical environment, forward the display to an X11 server (Xming or similar tools) using the `export DISPLAY=myLaptop:0.0` command .{{< /alert >}}